-HDWND Headwind component of the wind

-WIND The wind direction relative to true North and the wind speed
+- HDWND Headwind component of the wind - WIND The wind "from" direction relative to true North and the wind speed

 Without a fuel management system this become the OTH 6 page.
-The following information is displayed (figure 5-132):
+The following information is displayed (figure 5-133):

 - SAT Static air temperature (the actual temperature of the surrounding air mass) - TAT Total air temperature(the air temperature including heat rise due to compressibility.
-This is the temperature measured directly by the OAT probe. - PRS Pressure altitude (to nearest 100 feet) - DEN Density altitude (to nearest 100 feet).
+This is the temperature measured directly by the OAT probe. - PRS Pressure altitude (to nearest 100 feet or 10 meters) - DEN Density altitude (to nearest 100 feet or meters).